About Erin McDougall, MScFN, RD

 I believe that the the focus should be placed on you, the client, and your goals and desired behaviour changes.
 This gives you a greater sense of control and satisfaction with your nutrition plan.

-I have spent the last four years developing and implementing a food-focused, healthy living program for adults with disabilities.
+I spent the previous four years developing and implementing a food-focused, healthy living program for adults with disabilities.
 The program goals were to promote independence while improving participants' nutrition knowledge and their confidence to make healthy choices.

 I also have experience with: